NAVEX Global / Our Code of Conduct - Doing the Right Things Right

 It is important to know that under federal and most state statutes, it is unlawful for the company or any team member to use company funds to make any direct or indirect political contributions to parties or candidates.
 This prohibition includes the use of any company equipment (such as a phone or copy machine) or facilities to support the political process or a specific candidate.

 - Do not use company funds, assets or resources to support any political candidate or party or to engage in any lobbying activities

-- Since political activities can sometimes create a conflict of interest, discuss any potential conflict of interest with your manager and the chief compliance officer if you plan to accept or seek a public office
+- Since political activities can sometimes create a conflict of interest, discuss any potential conflict of interest with your manager and the chief risk and compliance officer if you plan to accept or seek a public office

 - Regardless of the role you hold, take care not to exert pressure on others to accept or support your political point of view